fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_model/README.md

 **LXC AutoScale ML** is designed to provide automated scaling for LXC containers using machine learning techniques.
 The service detects anomalies in resource usage, such as unexpected spikes in CPU or memory consumption, and automatically adjusts the container’s resources to mitigate performance issues.
 By integrating an Isolation Forest model, LXC AutoScale ML can differentiate between normal and abnormal usage patterns, allowing for more intelligent and responsive scaling decisions.

-> See LXC AutoScale ML in action :)
+> See LXC AutoScale ML in action:
 ```bash
 2024-08-20 13:07:56,393 [INFO] Data loaded successfully from /var/log/lxc_metrics.json.
 2024-08-20 13:07:56,399 [INFO] Data preprocessed successfully.